What should I wear for my PORTRAITS?

 SOLID COLORS + TEXTURE

 I don’t recommend buying new clothes.
-Instead, pick a top that you feel great in and reach for again and again.
+Instead, pick something that you feel great in and reach for again and again.
 Bonus points if it’s something you get compliments on!
 Find an outfit you know to be flattering for your skin tone and figure.
 The goal is for your face and personality to be noticed - not your fashion.

 SOME THINGS TO AVOID

 Logos, graphics, and words on clothing are usually distracting.
-The same goes for most scarves and hats.
+The same goes for scarves and hats.
 If you prefer to wear accessories or jewelry, the fewer and simpler pieces, the better.

 Attention to detail